microsoft/PowerToys/README.md

 ### Installer

-- Dependencies installers are now called with /norestart to avoid unprompted restarts.
+- Dependencies installers are now executed with /norestart to avoid unprompted restarts.
 (This was a hotfix for 0.56).
 Thanks [@franky920920](https://github.com/franky920920)!
 - Upgraded .net framework dependency to 6.0.3.
 - Installer logs are now saved where they can be collected and sent by the bug report tool.
 - Reverted changes to start with proper elevation and when installed under a different user since those changes ended up causing more issues where PowerToys would start running with the wrong user.